callumflack/callum-flack-design/content/posts/2018-02-09-designers-should-code.comp.md

 But if it’s an all-you-can eat buffet, do you dig in all night?
 You can’t master everything, and you shouldn’t try to.
 You can, however, embrace the [VUCA](https://en.wikipedia.org/wiki/Volatility,_uncertainty,_complexity_and_ambiguity), go taste-testing and make informed decisions.
 In this situation, I’d prefer the problem of abundance over that of scarcity.
 The trick is to reframe the problem as [not one of input, but of throughput](https://www.ribbonfarm.com/2008/09/11/how-to-measure-information-work/).
 Jump in.
 See what sticks.

-> The trick, William Potter, is [not minding that it hurts](https://en.wikiquote.org/wiki/Lawrence_of_Arabia_%28film%29).”
+> The trick, William Potter, is not minding that it hurts.” _Peter O'Toole as Lawrence of Arabia_

 If you can let go of your identity, expose yourself to strange, new ways and give yourself [“the freedom to search in the darkness where the problems lie”](https://ia.net/topics/innovation-as-art-at-scale/), you’ll come out the other side with some mutant pollen stuck to your skin.

-Those pollen are “one-percenters” waiting to compound.
+Those mutant pollen are “one-percenters” waiting to compound.
 And that’s why designers should code.

 ## When designers code

 When you code, designer, you will understand that surprising and contradictory insights are part of the trials of writing software.
 This is [the knowledge that will make you successful](https://medium.com/@MrAlanCooper/should-designers-code-417de265531c) and [increase your agency](https://twitter.com/callumflack/status/899053290406633472).

-If you work in a team, you’ll have [higher-resolution information](https://twitter.com/Kpaxs/status/947516453691052034) you can use to communicate, and make better decisions.
+If you work in a team, you’ll have [higher-resolution information](https://twitter.com/Kpaxs/status/947516453691052034) you can use to communicate with, and make better decisions.

 If you work by yourself, you will have greatly enhanced your ability to implement your vision, which is the [“hallmark of great craftsmanship.
 It teaches you both the limits and the possibilities of your medium.”](https://medium.com/@irondavy/designers-will-code-6c423fc5ccef)

 Code chops will help you, dear designer, to see the “necessary overlaps” that allow characteristically rich experiences to happen.